1 January 1901 to 24 September 1903

-The Acts Interpretation Act 1901 which was the first bill setting out the standards and conventions for drafting subsequent bills.
+- Acts Interpretation Act 1901 which set out standards and conventions for drafting all subsequent bills

-The Audit Act 1901 provided for supervision of government spending and reporting to parliament.
+- Audit Act 1901 provided for supervision of government spending and reporting to Parliament

-The Customs Act 1901 and Excise Act 1901 which were revenue raising Acts.
+- Customs Act 1901 and Excise Act 1901 which were revenue-raising Acts

 - Judiciary Act 1903 to set up the High Court.